Jaredy899/astro-website/src/content/blog/6-beer.md

 ## 🧘 The Feeling: Calm in a Glass

-Here’s where it gets personal.
-I live with **Functional Neurological Disorder (FND)**—something I’ll talk about more in another blog.
-But for now, just know that life can get overwhelming, and my mind and body don’t always cooperate.

 > *“There’s a unique kind of calm that comes from sitting down with a good IPA.”*

-The ritual of pouring, watching the foam settle, and taking that first sip—it’s grounding. **Voodoo Ranger Imperial IPA** is my go-to for those moments when I need to unwind.
+The ritual of pouring, watching the foam settle, and taking that first sip—it’s grounding. **Imperial IPA** is my go-to for those moments when I need to unwind.
 It’s not about drinking to escape—it’s about finding a little bit of comfort and joy in a glass.

 ---